Fred-O-Nyarko/bequest-address-book/README.md

 - Hooks: Which basically extended the existing hooks provided by react-redux.
 - Store: Contains the store and the root reducer + some basic middlewares.

-NB: I decided not to store
+NB: I decided not to store the api data in redux store, but rather in the cache provided by RTK-query.
+This is because the data is not used anywhere else in the app.
+I simply allowed RTK to handle the caching and fetching of data.

 **Folder Tree**
 ```